By Himanshu Sharma on Sep 10, 2014 6:30:43 AM

 Step 3: Ensure application and database are able to capture and store all special characters, italics, accentuated character sets specific to the language to be supported

 Step 4: Ensure there is proper formatting of dates, currencies etc. as applicable

 Step 5: Ensure proper conversion rates as applicable in case of currencies

-The aim of Globalization testing is to make sure acceptability, usability and reliability of a product is intact in keeping with global audiences in mind.
+Globalization testing aims to make sure acceptability, usability and reliability of a product are intact in keeping with global audiences in mind.
 As a service provider, more and more software testing companies are gearing to strengthen their support to meet global user experience.